-The U.S. Food and Drug Administration (FDA) approved two types of tests for diagnosing COVID-19 — molecular and antigen:
+The U.S. Food and Drug Administration (FDA) approved these types of tests for diagnosing a COVID-19 infection:

 - Antigen test.
-This diagnostic test rapidly detects certain proteins that are part of the COVID-19 virus.
-Using a nasal or throat swab to get sample fluid, antigen tests can produce results in minutes.
-Because these tests are faster and less expensive than molecular tests are, some experts consider antigen tests more practical to use for large numbers of people.
-A positive antigen test result is considered very accurate, but there's an increased chance of false-negative results.
-So antigen tests aren't as sensitive as molecular tests are.
-Depending on the situation, your doctor may recommend a molecular test to confirm a negative antigen test result.
+This COVID-19 test detects certain proteins in the virus.
+Using a long nasal swab to get a fluid sample, antigen tests can produce results in minutes.
+Because these tests are faster and less expensive than PCR tests, antigen tests may be more practical to use for large numbers of people.
+A positive antigen test result is considered accurate when instructions are carefully followed, but there's an increased chance of false-negative results — meaning it's possible to be infected with the virus but have a negative result.
+Depending on the situation, the doctor may recommend a PCR test to confirm a negative antigen test result.

-In the U.S., your doctor may recommend a COVID-19 diagnostic test if:
+In the U.S., a COVID-19 diagnostic test is needed if:

 - You have COVID-19 symptoms, such as fever, cough, tiredness or shortness of breath

-- You've had close contact with someone who tests positive for the COVID-19 virus or is suspected of having the virus
+- You don't have symptoms but you've had close contact (within 6 feet for a total of 15 minutes or more) with someone who tests positive for the COVID-19 virus or is suspected of having the virus